Covid Death Toll Passes Three Million As India Cases Surge - UrduPoint

 In Brazil, the country with the third-highest death toll in the world, night shifts have been added to several cemeteries as diggers work around the clock to bury the dead.

-Despite the high infection rate, the government of Brazil's most populous state Sao Paulo announced it will allow businesses and places of worship to reopen from Sunday.
+Despite the high infection rates there however, the government of Brazil's most populous state Sao Paulo announced it would allow businesses and places of worship to reopen from Sunday.

-- 'Cautious optimism' in Europe - But there was better news in Europe, where some countries are easing their lockdowns in response to not only fatigue, but falling infection numbers and progress with vaccinations.
+- 'Cautious optimism' in Europe - France, which banned flights from Brazil last week, on Saturday announced compulsory quarantine for anyone arriving from Argentina, Brazil, Chile and South Africa, because of concerns about their coronavirus variants.

-Italy announced Friday it will ease coronavirus restrictions for schools and restaurants from April 26.
+Earlier Saturday, Spain extended the mandatory quarantine of passengers arriving from 12 countries in South America and Africa, including Brazil and South Africa.

 In more good news for Britons after the partial reopening of society this week, Germany on Friday removed the United Kingdom from the list of risk zones for coronavirus infections, meaning that travellers will no longer need to quarantine upon arrival.